amank3125/farcaster/README.md

 - Now press ```Ctrl+A+D``` to detach from the screen session safely

-## FAQ

-#### 1) Can I shutdown my PC after running this node?

-Ans : Yes, that is why you are asked to  buy VPS, all these things will continue to happen in your VPS even after shutting down your PC / closing Termius or Putty App

-#### 2) I have 16 gb ram in my PC, I do not want to buy VPS to run this node.
-Is it fine?

-Ans : Yes, if you can run your PC all the time (24 hrs in a day 😁) without internet disruption .
-Actually it is not possible, that is why it is better to buy a VPS.

-#### 3) I have 2 gb ram in my PC, But here the requirement is 16 GB.
-Then how can I run this node?

-Ans : That is why you need to buy VPS of 16 GB.
-Even your pc has 2 gb ram but still you can run this node if u buy a VPS of 16 GB RAM.

 #### 4) How can I again enter to my Farcaster node screen?